Reopening Your Facility in the “New Normal”

 - Commit to a strategic relationship within a partnership

-- Promote resource utilization and process improvements
+- Promote technology that provides resource utilization and process improvements

 - Complete readiness assessments with the building’s operations

 - Follow the strictest of procedures and industry protocols when handling everything from the lighting of the space to the security, including air quality and ventilation, disinfection and infection control